Murder of Antonio Santiago: Sentencing

-Elkins was not eligible for the death penalty because he was under 18 years of age when he murdered Santiago.
+Elkins was not eligible for the death penalty because he was under 18 years of age when he murdered Antonio.
 The maximum punishment allowed was life in prison without parole.
 In an attempt to prevent Elkins from getting a life without parole sentence, the defense introduced court documents showing that he had experienced neglect, being left home alone without food by his drug-addicted mother.
 They also said that life without parole for a juvenile constituted cruel and unusual punishment.
 The prosecutors disagreed, pointing to the nature of the crime: "He aimed that gun right between that baby's eyes and shot that baby," said District Attorney Jackie Johnson.
 "I don't know of a more inhumane act or wantonly vile act ... than to aim a gun at a sleeping baby in a stroller and take that baby's life."
 West addressed the court in a victim impact statement made to sound like a nursery rhyme or poem.
 "His first word was never heard.
 His first sentence was never said, he never got to sleep in a toddler bed."
 She also asked the judge to punish Elkins for taking "the love of my life".
-Judge Kelly sentenced Elkins to life without parole for murdering Santiago.
+Judge Kelly sentenced Elkins to life without parole for murdering Antonio.
 In addition to the life without parole sentence, Elkins was sentenced to 125 years in prison for other crimes committed against West and Calix-Flores.
 Elkins is currently imprisoned at the maximum-security Macon State Prison.
 Karimah Elkins was sentenced to 10 years in prison.